How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Can break when using Netlify plugin

-Wordpress static sites still vastly underperform static site generators
+WordPress static sites still vastly underperform static site generators

 Conclusions and Recommendations